-Goodwill impairment assessment (Refer to note 3.3 in the financial report) [\$349.1m
+Goodwill impairment assessment (Refer to note 3.3 in the financial report) [\$349.1m]

-The Group holds goodwill totalling \$349.1m as at September 2022, across its Processing, and Warehousing & Distribution cash generating units (CGUs).
+The Group holds goodwill totalling \$349.1m as at 30 September 2022, across its Processing, and Warehousing & Distribution cash generating units (CGUs).

-Under Australian Accounting Standards, the Grou required to assess goodwill for impairment at least annually.
+Under Australian Accounting Standards, the Group is required to assess goodwill for impairment at least annually.

-The Group performed the annual impairment assessment on the carrying value of the Processin and Warehousing & Distribution CGUs at 30 September 2022.
-This was performed by calculatin the value in use for each CGU using discounted ca flow models (the models).
-The models estimated c flows for each CGU for 5 years, with a terminal value applied.
-These cash flows were then discounted to net present value using a CGU specific discount ra
+The Group performed the annual impairment assessment on the carrying value of the Processing and Warehousing & Distribution CGUs at 30 September 2022.
+This was performed by calculating the value in use for each CGU using discounted cash flow models (the models).
+The models estimated cash flows for each CGU for 5 years, with a terminal value applied.
+These cash flows were then discounted to net present value using a CGU specific discount rate.

-This was a key audit matter due to the financial siz of the goodwill balances and the significant judgements involved with key assumptions includir
+This was a key audit matter due to the financial size of the goodwill balances and the significant judgements involved with key assumptions including:

 - Estimated future gross margins

-- Discount rates
+- Discount rate

-- Long term average growth rates
+- · Long term average growth rates